aiir/php-lambda-layer/README.md

 The default value is `"%m %r%Q%q" %s %f %d`.

 ### Extensions
-The following extensions are built into the layer and available in `/opt/lib/php/7.3/modules`:
+The following extensions are built into the layer and available in `/opt/lib/php/7.x/modules` (where x is the current minor version):

 ```
 bz2.so